Sabicool/Medicine/01 Disciplines/Anaesthetics/Topics/Airway Assessment.md

 ---
 tags:
   - notes
-date: 2026-08-28
+date: 2026-08-29
 ---
 # Definition
 - The purpose of an airway assessment is to predict and plan for a difficult airway
-- The definition of a difficult airway is: “the clinical situation in which a conventionally trained Anaesthesiologist experiences difficulty with facemask ventilation, difficulty in supraglottic device ventilation, difficulty in tracheal intubation or all three” where:
+- The definition of a difficult airway[^1] is: “the clinical situation in which a conventionally trained Anaesthesiologist experiences difficulty with facemask ventilation, difficulty in supraglottic device ventilation, difficulty in tracheal intubation or all three” where:
 	- Difficulty with facemask ventilation is the inability of an unassisted anaesthesiologist:
 	    1. to maintain oxygen saturation, measured by pulse oximetry, 92%; or
 	    2. to prevent or reverse signs of inadequate ventilation during positive-pressure mask ventilation under general anaesthesia